skellis46/slipbox/pressure, stress and strain - the body in time.md

 > Watt allowed us to tame fire; gradually we learned to hide the flames better, isolating the heat, smoke and soot until fire has become invisible under the glossy hoods of air-conditioned cars that go cruising around the world with their upholstered seats and pumping music.[@magnason-2021-time p.191]

-That this is really how we humans are out of touch.
-That the mechanisms by which we burn resources are powerfully hidden from view.
+This is really how we humans are out of touch: the mechanisms by which we burn resources are powerfully hidden from view.
 These invisible fires have fueled, and continue to fuel, what is now commonly -- but not officially in the geologic time scale -- referred to as the anthropocene.

 I wonder if you are still with me.
 I seem to have created a terrible mess here.
 How to knit together these various things I've placed in or on this shared desktop?
 You see I am trying to make sense of the scale of this fleeting, fragile, rapacious human body, and to make sense of it in a way that each of us might find useful.
 This is not some abstract, hypothetical game with no consequences.
 Pressure.
 Stress.
 Strain.
 Time.
 That when I start to reflect critically on the work I'm doing, and while taking into account time beyond one's own lifetime, individualism, now-ness, personal ambition, and most pressing of all the climate emergency, I start to wonder, what might a body-based practice be in the long now?
 In deep time?
 What might it be like to be "blinded by the excess of clarity"?[@merton-1954-elected p.30]